c-marsh/Break-it/README.md

 One issue was found on the site, but on further eximanation, it references a hidden form, and as such is not visible to any user.

 ## 4.2 UX Stories
+Wants to play a game
+Wants to pause game
+Wants to mute/unmute sound in game
+Wants to play again/better score

 ### A Parent wants to homeschool and is looking for an educational project